modernish/modernish/README.md

     harden -e '>1' -u LC_ALL grep

-Note: if a shell function is hardened (under another name using 'as') and environment variable assignments are added, this causes the hardened function to run in a subshell with those variables exported, meaning: (a) the function cannot influence the calling shell and (b) the environment variables will be inherited by any command run from that function.
+Note: if a shell function is hardened (under another name using `-f`) and environment variable assignments are added (or the `-p` option is used, which effectively adds `PATH=$DEFPATH`), this causes the hardened function to run in a subshell with those variables exported, meaning: (a) the function cannot influence the calling shell and (b) the environment variables will be inherited by any command run from that function.